 Learn about travel and reportage photography and how to capture people and scenes in a natural environment.

-Learn how to approach people and situations – and get a feeling of photographing the right moment.
+Learn how to approach people and situations – and get a feeling for photographing the right moment.

 Shoot amazing photos in reportage and documentary style.